1389 (27th September)

 Cosimo’s father, Giovanni de Medici died.
 Cosimo became head of the family and the Medici Bank.

-A son, Carlo, was born illegitimately to Cosimo and a slave woman named Maddalena in Florence.
+, was born illegitimately to Cosimo and a slave woman named Maddalena in Florence.

 Cosimo had many rivals including the Albizzi family and Palla Strozzi.
 In a bid to reduce Medici power, they accused Cosimo of rising above his station, a serious crime in democratic Florence, and he was arrested and imprisoned.
 He managed to convince and bribe members of the Signoria to commute his sentence to exile.
 He left Florence for Padua taking his bank with him.